© 2017 Gary Fearon. All rights reserved.

 From 2011 to 2018, Gary served as Creative Director for Southern Writers Magazine.
 Designing page layouts brought Gary full circle to his original artistic roots.
 Working with authors also afforded the pleasure of fulfilling another childhood aspiration, a love for writing.
 His short stories have been published in multiple anthologies, most recently Stories of Music, Volume 2.
-His instructional book, a guide to songwriting structure, is scheduled for 2018.
+His book After Abbey Road: The Solo Hits of The Beatles was published in May 2020.

 When he’s not overthinking an email subject line or singing along in his car to NRBQ, Gary can be found chasing geese out of his backyard and spraying Critter Ridder to keep squirrels from building another nest in his Honda.